SinaS24/Diabetes-risk-and-insights/README.md

 # Diabetes Risk & Insights Dashboard

-This project simulates a real-world health sector initiative aimed at understanding diabetes prevalence, risk factors, and management patterns.
-The goal is to derive actionable insights that can inform public health strategies and interventions.

-> **Stakeholder perspective:** This report is designed for health agencies or organizations working with diabetic populations to understand prevalence trends, lifestyle risks, and clinical factors influencing diabetes outcomes.
+This initiative is aimed at understanding diabetes prevalence, risk factors, and lifestyle patterns.
+This report is designed for the general public and health agencies or organisations working with diabetic populations to understand prevalence trends, lifestyle risks, and clinical factors influencing diabetes outcomes.
+A risk score predictor is provided to udnerstand what your risks are.

 ---

-## 📊 Dashboard Overview
+## Dashboard Overview

 The Power BI dashboard is structured into four key pages:

 ### 1. **Overview**
 - High-level KPIs and average medical indicators.
-- Diabetes prevalence rate (34.4%) in the dataset.
 - Summary cards include:
   - BMI, Blood Pressure, Glucose, HbA1c, LDL, Triglycerides, HDL, WHR, and Family History prevalence.
 - Key visual: % of diabetics across age groups.